top of page

 • Yma Sumac's final concert was in 1997 at the famed Montreal International Jazz Festival.

-• In late 2020 Apple used Sumac's “Gofer Mambo” in a iPhone 12 promo commercial.
+• In late 2020 Apple used Sumac's “Gofer Mambo” in an iPhone 12 promo commercial.

 • Yma Sumac had a 4 ½ (four and a half) octave voice range.
-Under perfect circumstances she could reach 5.
+Under perfect circumstances, she could reach 5 and slightly over.

 • Yma Sumac's scenes in Secret of the Incas were all filmed in Hollywood, CA on the Paramount Studio lot.
-The Machu Picchu scenery in her scenes was styrofoam and plastic plants.
-Her 3 pre-recorded songs were selections from her now-iconinc Xtabay album.
+The Machu Picchu scenery in her scenes was made of styrofoam and plastic plants.
+Her 3 pre-recorded songs were selections from her now-iconic Xtabay album.

-• Sumac loved nightclubs, but rarely drank.
-She loved the Mocambo and Ciro's (both in West Hollywood, CA) and Bimbo's (in San Francisco, CA).
+• Sumac loved nightclubs but rarely drank.
+She loved Mocambo and Ciro's (both in West Hollywood, CA) and Bimbo's (in San Francisco, CA).

 Little known facts about the Diva.....